ti-556/6DOF_RobotArm/README.md

 # Robot-Arm-Kinematics-Simulations
+Creating a robot arm from scratch.
 Matlab and C++ implementations for robot arm kinematic computations.

 <b>What the repository contains:</b>
 - C++ code for inverse and forward kinematic calculations